October 13, 2015

 Horses uses their heads to balance, shifting from side to side and up and down.
 Any movement in their head and neck is countered through the shoulders by movement in the back and hindquarters, like a teeter-totter that moves sideways, one end can’t move without affecting the other.

-AQHA’s new report, Horse Training Techniques with Martin Black, shows you how to reach your horse training goals.
+AQHA’s Training Tips with Martin Black report shows you how to reach your horse training goals.
 Martin teaches you how to communicate correctly to your horse for smooth transitions, how to maintain specific balance in the saddle so you stay out of your horse’s way, plus much more.

 Check the Teeth